Clare Country

 -

-- Burghley Park and Stamford fringe (cross-boundary cultural link)
+- The Burghley Estate and Stamford Fringe

-- Countryside paths and John Clare Countryside trails linking to Nene Reaches
+- Countryside paths and John Clare Countryside trails linking to Nene Reaches (Castor, Ailsworth and Upton)

 Cultural Anchors & Symbols: